4.14Grants and Partnerships

 We submitted this application to the Offices of Colorado's Senators Bennet and Hickenlooper via the Congressionally-Directed Spending process in February, 2024.
 We requested $461,929 to implement an integrated technology solution that would provide data-driven support across City departments, to promote community safety and care services.
 While not a guarantee of funding, our proposed project was selected by the Senators to move forward to congressional committee for consideration.

-Submitted, Selected to move forward: Resilient Water, Harnessing Solar Energy for Sustainable Treatment and Community Resilience
+Submitted, not selected: Resilient Water, Harnessing Solar Energy for Sustainable Treatment and Community Resilience

 We submitted this application to the Offices of Colorado's Senators Bennet and Hickenlooper via the Congressionally-Directed Spending process in February, 2024.
 We requested $1,853,690 to support the installation of floating solar arrays at the City's Nelson-Flanders Water Treatment Plant, to mitigate water treatment challenges while providing a valuable source of clean energy.
 While not a guarantee of funding, our proposed project was selected by the Senators to move forward to congressional committee for consideration.